Infineon/aurix_webassembly_aot/control-flow-documentation.md

+## Structs
+### LabelID
+- A unique identifier for each control flow block
+- Just a number that increments for each new block (0, 1, 2, ...)
+- Transparent wrapper around usize
+- Used to identify BlockLabel's that are stored in cfg_label_stack

+### BlockLabel
+- Represents a control flow label, which can be for a block, a loop or an if-else-end structure.
+Each label has a unique identifier.
+- The label will then be used to identify the target of a break instruction (br, br_if, br_table)
+- For Block and Loop, there is a single label ID representing the end of the block or the beginning of the loop.
+- For If, there are two label IDs: one for the else branch and one for the end branch.
+- Used in cfg_label_stack to keep track of nested blocks

+### StackHeight
+- The height of the wasm stack at a given point
+- Transparent wrapper around usize
+- Used in StackState

+### Stackstate
+- Represents the state of the wasm stack after exiting a control flow block
+- The first element is the height of the stack in bytes before entering the block.
+- The second element is the size of the result value of the block, if any.
+- The stack state after exiting the block is the same as before entering the block plus the result value at the top, if any.
+- Used in BlockResult

+### BlockResult
+- Represents the result of a control flow block
+- Includes the stack state when reaching the end of the block naturally and when branching to the block's label position (e.g. with a break instruction)
+- The two states are usually the same, except for loops where the label state has no result value.
+- That is because breaking to a loop label means jumping to the beginning of the loop, not the end unlike with blocks and ifs.
+- Used in cfg_block_result_stack

 ## Variables
 All are fields of struct Translator
 ### `cfg_label_stack`:
 - A stack of all control flow blocks (`block`, `if`, `loop`)
 - Each element will be popped once you exit the block.
 - The labels are numbers that identify each block, in the order they were created (0, 1, 2, ...)
-- Either `Block` (includes loop) or `If`
+- Either `BlockLoop` or `If`
 - The `If` variant has a label for the end like the other and a label for the else
 ### `cfg_block_result_stack`:
-- Each control flow block has its type (annotated in wasm)
+- Each control flow block has its type (i32, i64, f32, f64 or empty)
-- It is converted to a number of bytes for Tricore.
+- The type is converted to a number of bytes for Tricore (empty = None, i32/f32 = Some(4), i64/f64 = Some(8))
-- wasm stack after block = wasm stack before + result on top
+- wasm stack after block = wasm stack before block + result on top
 - In wasm 1.0, no value is consumed and there is at most 1 result value.
-- A (wasm stack) state is (stack size after block, Option\<block result size in bytes\>)
+- A (wasm stack) state is (stack height after block, Option\<block result size in bytes\>)
 - Each `block_result` stores two state:
     - `end_state`: stack state after you arrive at block end.
     - `label_state`: stack state after you `break` to label, same as `end_state` for normal blocks, but no result for a `loop`